mattbishop/sql-jsonpath-js/README.md

 #### Usage

 The UX is similar to Javascript’s RegExp class where one first compiles a SQL/JSONPath string into a `SqlJsonPathStatement` and then use that statement to examine data objects.
+The statement can be reused.

+A SQL/JSONPath for JS (SJP) statement has two operations to work with JS values.
+One can use `statement.exists(value)` to test if the statement matches a value, while data can be extracted from a larger value using the `statement.values(value)` method.

+#### The `exists()` Method

+The method input is a single value, like an object, or an array.
+The statement will test the value and return true if the statement matches the value.

 ```javascript
 import * as sjp from "sql-jsonpath-js"